Avaiga/taipy-doc/docs/tutorials/integration/5_dataiku/index.md

 # Taipy Application in Dataiku DSS

+We'll begin by developing an application directly within Dataiku DSS.
+This approach allows you to utilize the comprehensive dataiku package, packed with powerful features, and seamlessly integrate your Taipy application into your existing ecosystem.

 ## Prerequisites:
 - Ensure that Code Studios is enabled for your instance.
 - You must have a Code Environment with Taipy installed and Python version 3.8 or higher.

 ## Step-by-Step Guide:

-First, Log in to your Dataiku DSS instance and create a new project or enter an existing project.
+First, log in to your Dataiku DSS instance and create a new project or enter an existing project.

 ### Create a new "Code Studio"